khalil-research/PyEPO/doc/source/content/examples/model.rst

 ----------------------------

 User-defined models with GurobiPy can be easily defined by the inheritance of the abstract class ``pyepo.model.grb.optGrbModel``.

+For ``optGrbModel``, users does not need specify the sense of optimization model.
+Both the minimization and maximization models are correctly recognized and run by ``pyepo``.

 .. autoclass:: pyepo.model.grb.optGrbModel
    :members: __init__, _getModel, setObj, solve, num_cost, relax